microsoft/nn-Meter/docs/builder/build_kernel_latency_predictor.md

 ### Step 1: Prepare the Customized Kernel Class

 nn-Meter provide API for users to customize their own kernel block.
-In nn-Meter, each kernel is implemented by inheriting a base class named `nn_meter.builder.modules.BaseBlock`.
+In nn-Meter, each kernel is implemented by inheriting a base class named `nn_meter.builder.nn_modules.BaseBlock`.
 The kernel block has a input parameter `config` to feed configuration params for the kernel.
 There are two attributes should be claimed, including `input_shape` and `input_tensor_shape`, as well as one method named `get_model()`. nn-Meter support both Tensorflow and PyTorch implementation for the kernel model.
 Users could switch the kernel implementation between Tensorflow and PyTorch by editing configuration `IMPLEMENT` in `<workspace-path>/configs/predictorbuild_config.yaml`.
 Here we use Tensorflow implementation as an example.

 - `input_shape` defines the dimension of one model input shape without batch size.
 Generally, when the input shape is 3D, `input_shape` should be`[config["HW"], config["HW"], config["CIN"]]`, and when the input shape is 1D, `input_shape` should be`[config["CIN"]]`.